Tell the Trump Administration: Protect us from methane and toxic gas leaks from fracked-gas wells on federal lands!

 Media Experience: Television, Radio, Writing (editorials), Public Speaking

 I became involved in PSR in 2003 when Bob Musil, then-Director of PSR National, and PSR staff came to Texas to release the "Degrees of Danger" report.
-My husband, Don Williams (internist and pediatrician) and I used Bob's visit as an opportunity to bring local doctors together to learn more about PSR and ultimately form the Austin Chapter.
+My husband, Don Williams (internist and pediatrician) and I used Bob's visit as an opportunity to bring local doctors together to learn more about PSR and ultimately form the Austin Chapter (now Texas PSR).
 We wanted to find a way for ourselves and other progressive physicians and nurses to work together on the larger public health issues that impact our patients and families but are beyond the scope of our daily work with individual patients.
-With well over 200 members now, Austin PSR, still the only PSR chapter in Texas, has become a respected, credible voice on issues of national security, environmental health, and health care access.
+Texas PSR has become a respected, credible voice on issues of national security, environmental health, and health care access.
 Other board members and I have participated in multiple press events on issues ranging from global warming to nuclear bunker busters to toxins in baby products.
 We testify before state government committees; meet regularly with key decision makers; and participate in legislative staff briefings, grand rounds presentations, and lectures on PSR priority issues.

 To request Dr. Doggett as a speaker, please email email@example.com or call 202-667-4260.